 - How to use a three-list test strategy: product coverage outline, risk list, test activity list.

 - How to organize amateur or part-time staff to create an ad hoc team to find bugs fast.

 You will do:

 This class is not a passive lecture experience.
-There is a lecture in the morning and afternoon, during which you will interact with James and peer advisors in the chatroom.
-Each day there is a 90 minute homework assignment which is integral to the class experience, followed by an hour-long webinar where James reviews selected student work.
+There is a lecture in the morning and afternoon, during which you will interact with your trainer and peer advisors in the chat- or classroom.
+Each day there is a 90 minute homework assignment which is integral to the class experience, followed by an hour-long webinar where the trainer reviews selected student work.
 We strive to make this an interactive experience.